 How to Reach Japan's Kimono Museum

 Visit the museum and nearby Chureito Pagoda, a prime spot for viewing Mt.
-Fuji in all four seasons, for a truly spectacular Fuji-facing day trip from Tokyo.
+Fuji in all four seasons (but especially during cherry blossom season in spring), for a truly spectacular Fuji-viewing day trip from Tokyo.
 Alternatively, add in sunset along the shores of Lake Kawaguchi—or, in the summer months, a climb up the mountain—for a weekend trip you won't soon forget.